6859-sp21/a4-theworldiswatching/README.md

 6.859 Assignment 4 completed by Charvi Gopal, Eesam Hourani, and Stacia Johanna.

+## Intended Goals - Eesam

+* Answer the question: "what does the world think of the U.S.?"
+* Perhaps include quote from peer review re: international focus

-## Dataset
+## Dataset - Eesam

 The dataset used in this visualization is US Election 2020 tweets from October 15, 2020 to November 8, 2020.
 Because of size restriction, only 50,000 tweets data is used.

-The dataset is acquired from https://www.kaggle.com/manchunhui/us-election-2020-tweets
+The dataset is acquired from https://www.kaggle.com/manchunhui/us-election-2020-tweets.

+* Time zone

 ### Data Cleanup

-TODO
+TODO - Stacia

-### Intended Goals

-* Answer the question: "what does the world think of the U.S.?"
-* Perhaps include quote from peer review re: international focus

 ## Design Decisions

-### Encodings
+### Encodings - Eesam

 * Map